-- To the pan add the stock, the beans, the tomatoes, the thyme, the sugar and bay leaf and bring to the boil.
+- To the pan add the stock, the beans, the tomatoes, the thyme, the sugar, and bay leaf and bring to the boil.
 Reduce to a simmer.
-Cook gently for 30 mins, or until the carrot and celery are tender - avoid over stirring to prevent the beans breaking up.
+Cook gently for 30 mins, or until the carrot and celery are tender - avoid over-stirring to prevent the beans from breaking up.
 After cooking, remove the bay leaf.

 - Place half the soup in a food processor and purée.
 Stir the purée back into the pan and season to taste.